mpv-player/mpv/DOCS/man/options.rst

     being increased a bit).

 ``--scale-antiring=<value>``, ``--cscale-antiring=<value>``, ``--dscale-antiring=<value>``, ``--tscale-antiring=<value>``
     Set the antiringing strength.
-This tries to eliminate ringing, but can introduce other artifacts in the process.
-Must be a float number between 0.0 and 1.0.
-The default value of 0.0 disables antiringing entirely.
+This option tries to eliminate ringing, but can introduce other artifacts in the process.
+The value must be a floating-point number between 0.0 and 1.0.

+    The default is 0.0.
+The ``high-quality`` profile sets this to 0.6, which is a fairly conservative value and should subtly enhance image quality.

-    Note that this doesn't affect the special filters ``bilinear`` and ``bicubic_fast``, nor does it affect any polar (EWA) scalers.
+    Note that this doesn't affect the special filters ``bilinear`` and ``bicubic_fast``, nor does it affect any polar (EWA) scalers with vo_gpu.

     On ``--vo=gpu-next``, this also affects polar (EWA) scalers.
 Certain filter aliases may also implicitly enable antiringing, regardless of this